-Japanese ministry proposed cover story on land sale at heart of scandal: official
+Japanese ministry proposed cover story on land sale at heart of scandal

 Ota’s comments confirmed a report by public broadcaster NHK last week and followed a March 12 admission by the ministry that it had altered documents relating to the land sale.

-The plot of land in Osaka, western Japan, was appraised to be worth 956 million yen ($8.95 million) but the ministry granted the school operator an 820 million yen discount.
+The plot of land in Japan’s western region of Osaka was appraised to be worth 956 million yen ($8.95 million) but the ministry granted the school operator an 820 million yen discount.

 It originally said the sale was appropriate and was heavily discounted to offset the costs of removing a lot of rubbish buried on the plot.

-Prosecutors in Osaka arrested the operator of Moritomo Gakuen and his wife in July last year on suspicion of illegally receiving government subsidies.
+Prosecutors in Osaka arrested the school operator and his wife in July last year on suspicion of illegally receiving government subsidies.

-The National Board of Audit, which is independent of the cabinet and has the authority to investigate spending by government agencies, said in November there was not enough evidence to support the heavy discount.
-That increased speculation that Moritomo Gakuen’s operator used his ties with the prime minister’s wife to secure the discount.
+That fuelled speculation that the school operator used his ties with the prime minister’s wife to secure the discount.

-The fresh revelation comes on the heels of another scandal that is also eroding Abe’s support rates.
-Abe’s defense minister said last week that the army last year had found activity logs from a controversial 2004 to 2006 deployment to Iraq, but had failed to report them to his predecessor.
+The fresh revelation comes soon after another scandal that is eroding Abe’s support rates.
+Last week, the defence minister said the army had found activity logs last year from a controversial 2004 to 2006 deployment to Iraq, but had failed to report them to his predecessor.

-Abe has apologized for the defense ministry’s failure to disclose activity logs.
+Abe has apologised for the defence ministry’s failure to disclose activity logs.

-A survey by broadcaster Japan News Network published on Monday showed voters who disapproved of Abe’s cabinet rose five points to 58.4 percent and supporters fell 9.3 points to 40.0 percent, the first negative rating in six months.
+A survey by NHK published on Monday showed the share of voters who disapproved of Abe’s cabinet rose seven points to 45 percent, while the number of supporters fell six points to 38 percent, the first negative rating in six months.